aleshaleksey/fansys23/08-spell-list.md

 **Description**: The target of the spell appears in the dreams of a being it choses.
 Once the dream is over, the target's chosen being awakens and the target appears within 5ft of it.
 The target is not capable of harming its chosen being within the dream in any way, but may chose to interfere with any harmful effects of the ["Dream"](#dream) spell, taking them upon itself.

-The target may make a CHA save to negate the effect of the spell, in which case the spell fails.
-The chosen being may make a CHA save once it has witnessed the target to prevent the teleportation from occurring, in which case it will still awaken when the dream ends.
+The target may attempt a CHA save to negate the effect of the spell: If it succeeds the save then the spell fails.
+The chosen being may attempt a CHA save once it has witnessed the target to prevent the teleportation from occurring.
+In the case that it succeeds, the chosen being will still awaken when the dream ends.

 **Limitations**: